hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 ## Learning Objectives

 * Understand the BED file format and related file formats
-* Utilize the bedtools suite of tools filter peak calls
+* Utilize the bedtools suite of tools to filter peak calls
 * Utilize the bedtools suite to compare peaks betweeen replicates

 ## Handling peak calls

 In this lesson, we will introduce you to an important file format that you will encounter when working with peak calls called the **BED format**.
 We will discuss the output files that we obtained from MACS2 peak calling, specifically describing the contents of the narrowPeak files and how it relates to BED.
-You will then get acquainted with **`bedtools`, a new suite of tools that is very helpful when working with BED files and other related file formats**, and use it to complete the folowing tasks with the WT and KO peak calls from this PRDM16 dataset:
+You will then get acquainted with **`bedtools`, a new suite of tools that is very helpful when working with BED files and other related file formats**, and use it to complete the folowing tasks for the WT and KO peak calls from this PRDM16 dataset:

 1. Filter out peaks that overlap with the blacklisted regions
 2. Assess the replicate concordance within sample groups, to see how many peaks are reproducible.